aadrijnberg/criterion-benchmark/README.md

     error: Unrecognized option: 'save-baseline'
     error: bench failed, to rerun pass `--lib`

+But next command does work:

+    cargo bench --bench my_benchmark -- --save-baseline inital

+This will create a folder target/criterion/factorial 20/initial with json files that contain the benchmark results.

 By passing `--baseline <name-of-baseline>` to next runs, they will be compared to this baseline.